AntMouss/Novelties-detection-project/README.md

 # Novelties Detection

-Novelties Detection project is a **real-time automatic newspaper semantic analyser** that provide you keywords and set of keywords for different thematics inside newspaper data .
+Novelties Detection project is a **real-time automatic newspaper semantic analyser** service , The project purpose is to understand information spreading in real-time inside a news flow .
-The purpose of the project is to have better understanding of novelties in actuality and detect when actuality change appear.
+The news provide from different rss feed source like influent newspaper  , influent news websites ( ie : New-York Times  , Fox news ...).
+The basic features of the service is to recognize topic contain in news feed using **topic modeling¹** approach then we can detect what topics are a novelties or habits  , what topic appear or disappear at each time window ...

+_Note_ : The default service settings are in **French** and the **rss feed** are French Source information .
+But you can set your own source information as explain in this [section](#1rss-feed-configuration)

-## About the project.
+## How the service works.

+The service works as a two-hand service:

-Firstly the service collect data from various newspaper on the web in real-time thanks to rss feeds that contain information about new articles posted every moment by the paper company which handle this rss feed server.
+* First , the service collect data from various newspaper on the web in real-time with rss feeds that contain information about new articles posted every moment by the newspaper website.
-If you want to learn more about rss feed usage ,  see [here](https://en.wikipedia.org/wiki/RSS).
+If you want to learn more about **rss feed** usage ,  see [here](https://en.wikipedia.org/wiki/RSS).
+_this process is repeat every **N** minutes as referred in the [base schema](#basic-architecture-schema) bellow _.

-Secondly we want to use texts from the articles to apply topic model algorithm that return us keywords and thematics contain in the corpus (in our case the articles collected in the considered time window). so we apply data cleaning and text pre-processing before processing.
+* Second ,  we apply topic model method on articles corpus that return keywords relationships and main topics contain in the current corpus (in our case the articles collected in the considered time window). before we process data cleaning and text pre-processing before topic modeling operation .
+_this process is repeat every **M** minutes as referred in the [base schema](#basic-architecture-schema) bellow_.

-Finally, the service analyse the articles collected and is able to provide thematics and keywords that appear, disappear or stable during a certain time window ( ex : the words queen , Elisabeth , death appear in the window 19h - 20h Friday 09/09/2022). the news analysis is sequential that means that the current window of data that contain the article information of this time window is compared to the last window that contain article information of the last time window.
+The service analyse the articles collected by each time windows and is able to provide thematics and keywords that appear, disappear or stable during the considered time window ( ie : the topics containing the  words "queen" , "Elisabeth" , "death" appear in the window 19h - 20h Friday 09/09/2022). the news analysis is sequential that means that the current window of data that contain the article information of this time window is compared to the last window.

-We use topic model method to get the words clusters that represent thematic with strong relationship in our window of data, and we can calculate the similarity between 2 consecutive windows using Jaccard distance.
+We use topic modeling methods to get the words clusters that represent thematics (topics) with strong relationship in our window data, and we can compute the similarity between 2 consecutive windows using Jaccard similarity.

-Basic architecture schema:
+### Basic architecture schema:

 ![A test image](src/diagram/main_diagram.png)

-for each blue point you can refer to the section [explanation](#explanation) , this will help you to understand how configure your service differently than the default settings.
+for each blue point you can refer to the section [explanation](#explanation) , this will help you to understand how to configure custom novelties-detection service.

 ## Installation and Execution

 ### Prerequisite

-if you are on Ubuntu 20.04 , you can follow the kit shell installation as referred [here](#with-shell) . else you can use docker , referred to this [section](#with-docker) but first you need to install docker-engine on your machine .
+if you are on Ubuntu 20.04 , you can follow the "[with shell](#with-shell)" installation section. else you can use docker , referred to this [section](#with-docker) but first you need to install docker-engine on your machine .
 The installation steps of docker engine for your operating systems might be slightly different, please refer to the [docker documentation](https://docs.docker.com/engine/install/) for details.